 "Olly Chalk’s slinky, punchy, propulsive piano adorned the solid rhythmic pulse of Tom Dring’s bass and Gwilym Jones’ drums".
 READ MORE

 The Big Mama Trio musicians play as if they were born in the wrong era, they play jazz as if they were born to, so it comes from the heart!.
-Having been a jazz singer for nearly 30 years, to say the Big Mama Trio; Olly Chalk, Tom Dring and Gwilym Jones is the best jazz trio she has ever had is quite a statement, as she has worked with some super musicians, but a statement she stands by.
-Having been given a Sarah Vaughan album (‘You’re Mine You’ produced by Quincy Jones) at the age of just six, quality jazz is in Aydenne’s DNA.
+Having been a jazz singer for nearly 30 years, to say the Big Mama Trio; Olly Chalk, Tom Dring, and Gwilym Jones is the best jazz trio she has ever had is quite a statement, as she has worked with some super musicians over the years, but a statement she is willing to stand by.
+Having been given a Sarah Vaughan album (‘You’re Mine You’ produced by Quincy Jones) at the tender age of just six, quality jazz is in Aydenne’s DNA.

-A little background for you............Aydenne’s nickname actually came from a song she wrote ‘off the top of her head’ called ‘Mama told me’, which she performed at a wedding in Jersey with her function band ‘Jazz Culture’.
-That said, Aydenne’s nickname is ‘Big Mama’ has been adopted by so many, and, in African or black culture ‘mummy’ or Auntie’ is a mark of respect for women of a certain age.
-Usually a matriarch or senior member of a community of family, it’s lovely!.
-So, Aydenne is known as 'Big Mama' or more affectionately known as just 'Mama’ as she has a reputation of being a matriarch for young jazzers in London.
+A little background for you............Aydenne’s nickname actually came from a song she wrote ‘off the top of her head’ called ‘Mama told me’, which she performed at a wedding in Jersey C.I.) with her function band ‘Jazz Culture’.
+Aydenne’s nickname ‘Big Mama’ is not so strange, in African or Black culture ‘Mama’, ‘mummy’ or ‘Auntie’ is a mark of respect for women of a certain age.
+Usually a matriarch or senior member of a community or family, it’s lovely!.
+So, Aydenne being known as 'Big Mama' or just 'Mama is a nickname Aydenne just loves!